knapo/a9n/README.md

 [codeclimate]: https://codeclimate.com/github/knapo/a9n
 [coverage]: https://codeclimate.com/github/knapo/a9n

 A9n is a simple tool to keep ruby/rails apps configuration maintanable and verifiable.
-It supports Rails 2.x, 3.x, 4.x and Ruby 2.0.
+It supports Rails 3.x, 4.x and Ruby 2.0.
 2.1, 2.2.
-Ruby 1.8 is not supported since version 0.1.2.
+Ruby 1.8 and Rails 2.x are not supported since version 0.1.2.
 Ruby 1.9 is not supported since version 0.4.0.

 Why it's named a9n?
 It's a numeronym for application (where 9 stands for the number of letters between the first **a** and last **n**, similar to i18n or l10n).